 Conclusion

-Public key cryptography has several uses and benefits.
+Public key encryption has several uses and benefits.
 But if the private, secret key of the public-private key pair is not securely managed, public key encryption is ineffective.
 Poorly distributed or mismanaged private keys may fall into the hands of a bad actor and lead to an unintended recipient decrypting the message.

 Organizations must secure their private keys by using best practices for secure key generation and storage.
 Investing in key management technology that automates the complete lifecycle of private keys, including creation, rotation, deletion, auditing and API integration support is recommended.
 Using a manual key-management process leaves valuable data completely compromised and subject to theft.